Michael Alig: Alig's Club Kids

 While working at Danceteria, Alig studied the nightclub business and soon became a party promoter.
 His ability to stage memorable parties helped him rise in New York's party scene.
 During this time, Alig and other regular clubgoers began creating flamboyant personas, and later became known as "Club Kids".
 The Club Kids wore outrageous costumes that former Club Kid and celebutante James St. James later described as "part drag, part clown, part infantilism".
 They were also known for their frequent use of ketamine (known as Special K), Ecstasy, Rohypnol, heroin, and cocaine.
 Alig's Club Kids included (among others): "Astro Erle", "Ernie Glam", "Gitsie", "Jennytalia", "Superstar DJ Keoki", Amanda Lepore, Charlie "Dash" Prestano, Joshua Davis, "Richie Rich", Robert "Freeze" Riggs, RuPaul, and "Walt Paper".
 The Club Kids' outrageousness became a source of interest for the media, and articles about them appeared in such media outlets as Newsweek, People, and TIME.
 They also appeared on Donahue, Geraldo, and The Joan Rivers Show.

-In 1988, Alig was hired by the owner of The Limelight, Peter Gatien.
+In 1988, Alig was hired by Peter Gatien, the owner of The Limelight.
 Alig's parties at The Limelight were such a hit that he began organizing parties for Gatien's other clubs: Club USA, the Palladium, and Tunnel.
 Alig's notorious "Outlaw Parties", which were thrown in various unconventional places including a McDonalds, a Dunkin' Donuts, abandoned houses, and a subway, helped to revitalize the downtown New York City club scene which Village Voice columnist Michael Musto declared had atrophied after artist Andy Warhol died in 1987.

 Alig's parties also became notorious due in part to his own "bad behavior".
 Alig would throw $100 bills on crowded dance floors just to watch people scramble for them.
 In other instances, he would urinate on clubgoers or urinate in their drinks, and would engage in stage falls wherein he knocked others to the ground.

 As Alig's popularity in the club scene grew, so did his drug use.
 He was arrested several times for drug offenses and entered rehab, but continued to use drugs.
 In 1995, his boss, Gatien, sent Alig to rehab once again.
 Alig later claimed that after he completed his stint and was released, Gatien fired him.

 Some of Alig's behavior could be explained by a personality disorder.
 He reported being diagnosed with histrionic personality disorder, which is characterized by high levels of attention-seeking behavior, stating: "The doctor said I was the most extreme case he'd ever seen.
 Everything has to be completely over the top and exaggerated.
 It worked well for my job – I was a promoter."